HAKSOAT/aida-llama-hack/README.md

 - Detect the presence of a disaster in before and after satellite images of a region
 - Extract the aid resources required by victims of a disaster
 - Describe images of a disaster
+- Describe the current state of a disaster in real-time using commentary and images

 ### Run in containers

 -   Clone the repo and navigate to the root folder.

--   To run the app using Docker, make sure you've got [Docker][docker] installed on your system.
+-   To run the app using Docker, make sure you've got [Docker](https://www.docker.com/) installed on your system.
 From the project's root directory, run:

     ```sh